s-h-a-d-o-w/blog/posts/2025-02-17_graphs-in-blogs.md

 ## References

+- [`rehype-mermaid`](https://github.com/remcohaszing/rehype-mermaid) - The first thing I tried.
+Limited to mermaid graphs but no need to run a server and configuration can be shared through a global config object.
+(There's also [`remark-mermaidjs`](https://github.com/remcohaszing/remark-mermaidjs) in case you need that.)
-- ["Remark (and Rehype) all the things"](https://jordemort.dev/blog/remark-all-the-things/) by [@jordemort](https://github.com/jordemort) - This article got me started off on my journey, explains the `rehype-rewrite` workflow and discusses some other topics.
+- ["Remark (and Rehype) all the things"](https://jordemort.dev/blog/remark-all-the-things/) by [@jordemort](https://github.com/jordemort) - Made me aware of kroki, explains the `rehype-rewrite` workflow and discusses some other topics.